nycda-wdi-jared/fix_this/animal_app/README.md

 2. Go ahead and fix all of the errors in the application.

+3. Create a new git repository to push up this code to.
+That is what you will be sending to me.

-3. In the end, I want giphys to show up in 3 separate columns, 3 per column.
+3. In the end, I want:
+ 	* Giphys to show up in 3 separate columns, 3 per column.
 One giphy for each animal in the database.
-Columns are based on the animals class.
-There are 3 separate animal classes in the database.
+ 		* Columns are based on the animals class.
+ 		* There are 3 separate animal classes in the database.
+ 	* For the application to run smoothly when I type in ```npm start```

+4. Dont copy and paste code from previous projects